Writing retreat email copy can feel surprisingly heavy.

 What I want readers to feel, even if they do not join:Avoid fear based language.
 Focus on clarity.

 Your relationship does not end after bookings close.
+This email keeps that connection warm.

 Write a post retreat reflection email to my list.